ianmorris13/ianmorris13.github.io/about.md

 permalink: /about/
 ---

 4th Year Biology Student.
 Looking towards Specialization in Computing.
-I do research with plants.
+I research plants.

 ### More Information

-Wanna be a plant hacker, but I have no idea what that means.
+Aspiring to find the intersection between programming and ecology.

 ### Contact me